 Mobilization, Demobilization, and Support

+All Interagency resource mobilizations will use standard dispatching procedures:

+Resource orders for Jurisdictional Agencies will be processed through their home interagency fire dispatch center.

-All mobilization to and from other GACCs is coordinated by AICC except that internal Jurisdictional Agency mobilization of agency resources within Alaska and to other GACCs is at the discretion and cost of that agency.
-These internal movements may be accomplished without the use or notification of AICC.
-However, use of standard dispatching procedures is recommended to facilitate tracking of resource use and availability while in Alaska.
+Resource mobilization to and from other GACCs will be coordinated by AICC.

+Jurisdictional Agencies have the discretion to mobilize their resources at their own expense in support of internal agency missions (both within Alaska and between Alaska and other GACCs) when they choose to do so; however, the use of standard dispatch procedures is recommended to facilitate tracking of resource use and availability.
-Resource orders for the Jurisdictional Agencies will be processed through their local Protecting Agency interagency fire dispatch center.

 All Protecting and Jurisdictional Agencies in Alaska are responsible for:

+Maintaining accurate IQCS/IQS records for their resources.

-Maintaining accurate status of agency resources in the Interagency Resource Ordering Capability (IROC).
+Coordinating with the appropriate dispatch center to maintain accurate status of resources in IROC.

-Advising the appropriate dispatch center(s) if restrictions must be placed on member resources due to policy.
+Advising the appropriate dispatch center(s) if restrictions must be placed on agency resources due to policy.

 Providing appropriate funding codes for all requested resources.

-Employees performing virtual (off-site i.e. Fire Behavior Analyst) incident assignments will be ordered through the standard dispatch ordering system.
+Employees performing virtual incident assignments (e.g., off-site Fire Behavior Analyst or other positions) will be ordered through the standard dispatch ordering system.
 A charge code will be provided on the resource order.
-In the event that the employee is ordered to support multiple incidents or to work with a Decision Support Center supporting multiple incidents, the employee will be provided multiple incident charge codes or a fire support code by the ordering unit or incident supervisor.
+Employees ordered to support multiple incidents or to work with a Decision Support Center (DSC) will be provided multiple incident charge codes or a fire support code by the ordering unit or incident supervisor.
+Conditions of a virtual work assignment will be documented on the resource order (e.g., supporting multiple incidents, hours of availability [as needed, weekends, etc.]).

-Any resources charging to a fire code must obtain a resource order and coordinate with the appropriate Protecting Agency FMO, with the exception of personnel on their home unit and acting within the scope of their authority.
-Charges included in cross billing must be supported by appropriate fiscal documentation (agency-approved timesheets, resource orders, and travel vouchers).
+With the exception of personnel acting within the scope of their authority on their home unit, all resources charging to a fire code must obtain a resource order and coordinate with the appropriate Protecting Agency FMO.
+Charges included in cross billing must be supported by appropriate fiscal documentation (e.g., agency-approved timesheets, resource orders, and travel vouchers).

 Aviation

-Outside of statewide shared tactical aviation resources, agencies are responsible for managing their own aviation assets (see Section VI.6).
+Outside of statewide shared tactical aviation resources, agencies are responsible for managing their own aviation assets (see Section VI.F).

-Anchorage Interagency Dispatch Center (AIDC) serves as the statewide dispatch center for DOI (except NPS) non-fire (resource) aviation operations and does not function as a fire dispatch.

-Alaska Region Communication Center (ARCC) serves as the statewide flight following center for non-fire (resource) for aviation III.A.1operations for NPS and does not function as a fire dispatch center.
+Fire dispatch centers are not responsible for dispatch and flight following of DOI non-fire aviation resources.
+(See Section III.A.1.)

 Prescribed Fire

-See Section IV.GAIMG for information regarding the role of dispatch centers in prescribed fires.
+See Section IV.G and the AIMG for information regarding the role of dispatch centers in prescribed fires.

 All Hazard (Law Enforcement, Natural Disaster, etc.)

-See V.D.4 and V.D.4.a and the AIMGAIMG for additional information on All Hazard dispatch procedures.
+See Sections V.D.4 and V.D.4.a and the AIMG for additional information on All Hazard dispatch procedures.

 Funding

-AICC
+Alaska Interagency Coordination Center (AICC)

 AICC positions are staffed and funded by the employing agency as shown in Table 2.

-Table : AICC Staffing and Funding